Howard Schultz steps down at Starbucks, may consider run for president

 "The American Dream can't be only accessible to people of privilege who are white and live in the right zip code," he said.

-In an email to Starbucks employees obtained by CNNMoney, Schultz did not address a future in politics.
+In an email to Starbucks employees, Schultz did not address a future in politics.
 He expressed gratitude and encouraged the employees to foster a "sense of community and human connection."

 "I still feel like a kid from Brooklyn who grew up in public housing," he said.
 "I am living the American Dream."